sergeyradov/element/packages/element/docs/1.0/api/Waiters.md

+---
+articleGroup: API

+---

 # `Condition`

-A Condition represents a predicate which can be used to wait for an &lt;[ElementHandle]>.
-They are generally created by using &lt;[Until]>'s helper methods.
+A Condition represents a predicate which can be used to wait for an [ElementHandle][].
+They are generally created by using [Until][]'s helper methods.

 # `Until`